PolymerLabs/polyperf/README.md

 after code to test.

-Note, harness itself usesnacent precursor to Polymer 1.0 and hasn't been updated, so it is included inline.
-This has no bearing to the webpage under test.
+Note, harness itself uses nacent precursor to Polymer 1.0 and hasn't been updated, so it is included inline.
+This has no bearing on the webpage under test.